 When you deposit your tokens, Marinade automatically spread their delegation among the top-performing validators that actively participate to Solana decentralization (See Delegation strategy).
 You will receive 'marinated SOL' (mSOL) tokens back in your wallet. mSOL can be unstaked to receive your SOL tokens back, plus rewards. mSOL increases in value every epoch relative to SOL.

 If you use Marinade Native, your SOL tokens are in your wallet, in stake accounts, accumulating rewards.

 Marinade allows you to directly deposit your stake account and receive mSOL in exchange.
 This means that if you are already staking with a single validator, you can easily jump onboard.

 But what happens if you are delegating to one of the top validators, excluded from our delegation strategy?
 Marinade will accept it and redelegate it shortly after (if your stake account is eligible).

 Stake accounts are redelegated at the end of epochs and it can take 1 to 2 epochs to redelegate those stake accounts to validators chosen by our delegation strategy.

 - Stake SOL to Marinade's staking pool and get mSOL.
 This is the simplest way and has no fees.

-- Trade mSOL on secondary markets (centralized or decentralized exchanges like FTX, Raydium, Saber, etc.).
-Please keep in mind that in this case you are paying trading fees.
+- Trade for mSOL on secondary markets (centralized or decentralized exchanges like Coinbase, Raydium, Saber, etc.).
+Please keep in mind that in this case you might be paying trading fees.

 mSOL can be used in many DeFi protocols, all without losing your staking rewards.